HaedronResearch/TulipIndicators.jl/README.md

 The [upstream Tulip Indicators website](https://tulipindicators.org/list) lists the valid indicators and their identifiers.
 The indicator options can also be found at the upstream website or by calling `ti_show(:<identifier>)`.

 The lowest level wrapper method takes in a vector of vectors.
 There are higher level methods dispatching on `AbstractMatrix`.
-All methods output a `Matrix` result.
+All methods output a matrix result.
 Use `tip` if you want a `PaddedView` output (pad element is `missing` by default).

 The `tc` function provides an interface to Tulip Candles.
 This is not a priority for me, but the interface exists if you want to play with it.
 I couldn't find documentation on the candle patterns.